SalesforceCommerceCloud/b2c-crm-sync/README.md

 ##### Manually Configure Duplicate Rules

-18. In the setup quick-find, search for Duplicate Rules (searching for 'dup' should bring up Duplicate and Match Rules).
+21. In the setup quick-find, search for Duplicate Rules (searching for 'dup' should bring up Duplicate and Match Rules).
 Once located, select the Match Rules setup option from the filtered setup menu.

 > If you are setting up PersonAccounts, please skip this section and proceed to the section titled [PersonAccount Match Rules Setup Guidance](#personaccount-match-rules-setup-guidance).

 - Ensure that the **B2C Commerce: Standard Contacts** Match rule is active.

-> This rule must be active in the scratchOrg as part of the Accounts / Contacts implementation.
+> This rule must be active in the org as part of the Accounts / Contacts implementation.
 The corresponding duplicate rule is dependent on this Match Rule.

 ##### Account / Contact Duplicate Rules Setup Guidance